stringfestdata/time-series-analysis-excel-python-ai/README.md

 # time-series-analysis-excel-python-ai
-Time Series Forecasting in Excel with Python &amp; AI
+Time Series analysis in Excel with Python &amp; AI